-Ticks have a very bad reputation as they spread many diseases to humans and animals, the most recognised of these being Lyme Disease.
-Diagnoses can be difficult as ticks can spread more than one pathogen at the same time.
+Ticks have a terrible reputation as they spread many diseases to humans and animals, the most recognised as Lyme Disease.
+In addition, diagnoses can be complex as ticks can apply more than one pathogen simultaneously.

-Unlike other biting insects, a tick bite is generally painless and can go unnoticed due to their small size.
-Ticks then burrow into their host where they stay until full, which can be up to seven days.
-The longer the tick stays on its host, the greater the chance of infection.
+Unlike other biting insects, a tick bite is painless and can go unnoticed due to its small size.
+Ticks then burrow into their host, where they stay until complete, which can be up to seven days.
+The longer the tick remains on its host, the greater the chance of infection.

-Ticks are notoriously difficult to remove and this must be done properly to ensure complete removal.
-The most successful treatment is thought to be by freezing with medical wart remover, or similar.
-Squashing them whilst removing them can result in the tick contents going into the host’s bloodstream, or leaving parts of the tick behind which then require a medical procedure to remove.
+Ticks are notoriously difficult to remove, and this must be done correctly to ensure complete removal.
+The most successful treatment is thought to be by freezing with medical wart remover or similar.
+However, squashing them whilst removing them can result in the tick contents going into the host’s bloodstream or leaving parts of the tick behind, which then require a medical procedure to remove.

 Ticks cannot survive without a host.
 They do not fly or jump but can quickly climb onto a passing host.
 They favour warm, humid conditions and need a certain amount of moisture to develop.

 The most likely tick to feed on a human in the UK is the ‘Sheep tick’.
-This may be partly down to opportunity as we take walks outdoors, to petting zoo’s and animal parks, near where these so-called sheep ticks are.
+This may be partly due to opportunity as we take walks outdoors, petting zoos and animal parks near these so-called sheep ticks.